Abacavir and Lamivudine

 Protease Inhibitors: May decrease the serum concentration of Abacavir.
 Monitor therapy

-Trimethoprim: May decrease the excretion of LamiVUDine.
+Trimethoprim: May increase the serum concentration of LamiVUDine.
 Monitor therapy

 See individual agents as well as other combination products for additional information.
 Rates of adverse reactions were defined during combination therapy with other antiretrovirals.